Party Bus Rentals in Gainesville

 How much does a party bus cost in Gainesville?

 Gainesville party bus rental prices typically range from about $150 to $450 an hour, depending on vehicle size, total hours booked, your date, and mileage around town.
-A Gator football Saturday or a peak wedding weekend prices higher than a quiet weekday run.
-Call 855-275-4888 or use our online tool for an exact, all-inclusive quote.
+A Gator football Saturday or a peak wedding weekend can price differently from a quiet weekday run.
+Call 855-275-4888 or use the online tool to request pricing.

 What's the best vehicle for a Florida Gators game day at The Swamp?

-For a tailgate crew, a 15- to 50-passenger party bus with an onboard bar and sound system keeps the pregame going on the drive to Ben Hill Griffin Stadium.
-Larger groups splitting cooler and grill duty do better in a 40- to 56-passenger charter bus, since the undercarriage bays hold the gear a real tailgate needs.
+For a tailgate crew, a 15- to 50-passenger party bus can keep the group together between the pickup and Ben Hill Griffin Stadium.
+Larger groups handling coolers and grill gear may prefer a 40- to 56-passenger charter bus with undercarriage bays.

 Can a party bus handle a bachelorette night out on University Avenue?